Tania Silletta, Founder

 Also a military spouse, Tania has had the opportunity to live in different cities across Canada while supporting her husband in his military career.
 Practicing her profession and working in different provinces, allowed her to strengthen her experience with various clienteles, from older adults living in long term care facilities to grassroots para-ski programs, as well as community based resource centers.

-*Note that the Recreation therapist is a registered member of Therapeutic recreation Ontario (TRO) as well as the Canadian Therapeutic recreation association (CTRA).
+*Note that the Recreation therapist is a member of Therapeutic recreation Ontario (TRO) as well as the Canadian Therapeutic recreation association (CTRA).

 Adaptive Physical Activity Specialist